Yulu language: Consonants

 The following table provides an overview of the consonant phonemes.

 Vowels

 The following table provides an overview of the vowel phonemes.

+/i, u/ are heard as [j, w] in peripheral positions.

 Vowel realizations

 Four of the vowel phonemes allophonically assume different vowel lengths depending on whether they have a high tone or a falling tone.
 Two of them also alternate vowel quality. /a/ does not face this alternation.

 Grammar

 One of Yulu's distinctive features is its system of four tones, classified as high, mid, low, and extra-low.
 It also boasts a relatively distinctive phenomenon of clustering verbs, anywhere between two and four at a time.
 These clusters work together to describe one process as if it were a single verb, and are not always distinguishable from one another within the cluster, in part because when one verb in a cluster ends in a vowel and the next verb begins with one, the two sounds overlap.
 These clusters are common in texts, and occur roughly 75% as often as single verbs.
 Verbs in Yulu always have a subject marker as well as a verb stem, and sometimes contain a verbal dependency or verbal plural marker.